 We love the convenience of the Holiday Inn & Suites Tupelo North, the premier lodging in town.
 The atrium-style lobby is gorgeous and features several intimate seating groups around the floor.
 A centralized bar is a great place to enjoy an after-work drink.

-Rooms are stylishly decorated and have comfortable beds, along with a coffee and coffee maker, refrigerator, and free Wifi.
-Suites have over 150 square feet of space, plus microwaves and a living room of sorts.
+Rooms are stylishly decorated and have comfortable beds, a coffee and coffee maker, a refrigerator, and free Wi-Fi.
+Suites have over 150 square feet of space, as well as microwaves and a living room.
 Enjoy a tasty breakfast from Grata Bar & Grille, the on-site restaurant, such as the vegetable omelet with home fries.

 The Hilton Garden Inn is in the heart of Downtown Tupelo, within walking distance to many popular attractions and a short drive away from the rest.
 It offers complimentary WiFi and self-parking, a fitness center, an indoor pool, a convenience store, and an on-site restaurant.
 The Hilton Garden Inn rooms feature HDTVs, microwaves, and refrigerators.

 Pro Tp: Upgrade to a suite for a Garden Sleep System Bed and separate living area with a half bath.

 CRAVE is an excellent place to go for pastries, quiche, and homemade sweets, but know that the Skillet Cookie is their #1 item and voted Best Dessert in Mississippi in the past.